ameliakindall/Borges/README.md

 ##### 1. Install Cypress
 cd into your home directory and run:
 `npm install cypress --save-dev`
-Go to the [Cypress Docs](https://on.cypress.io/guides/installing-and-running#section-installing) for more details.
 This will install the desktop app.
+In the event of any installation hiccups or if you need more specific information, Cypress has excellent [documentation](https://on.cypress.io/guides/installing-and-running#section-installing).

 ##### 2.Clone this repo
 ```